JBdunks/r-m-dir/README.md

-Project that renders a table of Rick and Morty characters and allows for sorting all of the data fields.
+Project that renders a table of Rick and Morty characters.
+The user is able to filter via the search bar on top and all the data columns are sortable.
 Built using React.

 http://jbdunks.github.io/r-m-dir